-The Company has 100 percent interest in Orascom Holding Cooperatief U.A. which is the parent company of other subsidiaries operating in the construction sector.
+The Company has 100 percent interest in two subsidiaries, Orascom Holding Cooperatief U.A. which is the parent company of other subsidiaries operating in the construction sector, and Orascom Holding Limited.
+Refer note 8.

 2 Basis of preparation

 Statement of compliance